freeman-bw/CS362-004-S2018/projects/freembre/README.md

 Brent Freeman freembre
-This is my assignment-4 submission
+This is my assignment-5 submission

-3 random card tests were added:randomtestcard1.c, randomtestcard2.c, and randomtestadventurer.c .
-Additionally, the Makefile was modified to run all of the Random tests and output to a file.
+Added flder for mistryA.
+This folder contains all the source code from my partner and alll of my testing code and Makefile.
+In order to keep the code seperate, I added MA_ in front of her code that may conflict with mine.